MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

 ## Apps that access data on Microsoft 365

-For apps that access data on Microsoft 365, cards show the number of apps that have accessed data on SharePoint, OneDrive, Exchange Online, or Teams using Microsoft Graph and EWS APIs in the last 30 days
+For apps that access data on Microsoft 365, cards show the number of apps that have accessed data on SharePoint, OneDrive, Exchange Online, or Teams using Microsoft Graph and EWS APIs in the last 30 days.

 For example: